irawoodring/162/introduction/PITCHME.md

 ---
 Even my own experience has reinforced this idea.
 I was a System's Administrator for years.
 It was very common for me to help someone and have them say "Wow, you're magic!"

-Yes, yes I am!
-Because I understand the science behind it.
+Of course not!
+I merely understand the science behind it.
 ---
 So yes, the name of this class - on the books - is Computer Science 1.
 But really, it could just as easily be called Wizardry 1.